 Hong Kong Football Club had earlier defeated Singapore Cricket Club and HKFC Captain’s Select to reach their first Plate final since 2012.

-Back in 2012, the hosts lost 3-0 to West Ham United in the final of the Plate, while they also reached the same stage in 2005 before Kitchee ran out 2-0 victors.
+Back in 2012, the hosts lost 3-0 to West Ham United in the final having also reached the same stage in 2005, losing to Kitchee.